neo9/n9-node-routing/README.md

 - `/ping` response is now an object : `{ response: 'pong' }`
 - `/` response is now an object: `{ name: 'myApi' }`
 - `/version' response is now an object : `{ version: '1.2.3' }`
+- Prometheus metrics are enabled by default.
+To disable them use `n9NodeRoutingOptions.prometheus.isEnabled: false`

 ## Features